rust-lang/reference/src/expressions/grouped-expr.md

 > &nbsp;&nbsp; `(` [_InnerAttribute_]<sup>\*</sup> [_Expression_] `)`

 A *parenthesized expression* wraps a single expression, evaluating to that expression.
-The syntax for a parenthesized expression is a `(`, then an operand, the *enclosed operand*, and then a `)`.
+The syntax for a parenthesized expression is a `(`, then an expression, called the *enclosed operand*, and then a `)`.

-An expression enclosed in parentheses evaluates to the value of the enclosed operand.
+Parenthesized expressions evaluate to the value of the enclosed operand.
+Unlike other expressions, parenthesized expressions are both [place expressions and value expressions][place].
+When the enclosed operand is a place expression, it is a place expression and when the enclosed operand is a value expression, it is a value expression.

 Parentheses can be used to explicitly modify the precedence order of subexpressions within an expression.